2. Upper management leads by example

 4. Investigate all accidents and near-miss incidents

-Documentation is a critical part of your safety plan.
+Recordkeeping is a critical part of your safety plan.
 Any time there is an accident or near miss, you need to establish records of what happened.
 This includes:

 - What the investigation revealed